AllianceSoftware/alliance-platform-py/packages/ap-ui/docs/templatetags.rst

 Other notable behaviour:

 * ``layout`` can be ``"horizontal"`` (default), ``"vertical"`` or ``"inline"``.
-Horizontal and vertical menus open submenus in flyout popovers; inline menus expand submenus in place.
+Horizontal and vertical menus open submenus in viewport-aware flyout popovers; inline menus expand submenus in place.
+Application code that changes the layout can use the public, idempotent ``attachMenubar(root)`` controller from ``Menubar.attach.ts`` without duplicating listeners.
 * Set ``is_current=True`` on the item for the current page: it renders ``aria-current="page"`` (override with ``aria_current``) plus a ``data-current="true"`` attribute that also propagates to ancestor submenu triggers and sections for styling active trails.